Author: Jeff Bacon

 Oklahoma City Paternity Attorney for Unmarried Fathers

 For unmarried dads, paternity is the legal doorway to enforceable parental rights.
-A biological connection alone does not automatically give a father custody, visitation, or decision-making authority.
+A biological link alone does not give a father custody, visitation, or decision-making power.
 A paternity case turns legal fatherhood into court orders that can be enforced.

 Quick Answer

-An unmarried Oklahoma City father generally needs paternity legally established before he can obtain enforceable custody or parenting time.
-Paternity may be established by acknowledgment, administrative process, or district court order, depending on the facts and whether parentage is disputed.
+An unmarried Oklahoma City father generally needs paternity legally established first.
+Only then can he get enforceable custody or parenting time.
+Paternity may be established by acknowledgment, administrative process, or district court order.
+The right path depends on the facts and whether parentage is disputed.

 Key Takeaways